Indooroopilly railway station

-Indooroopilly railway station is located on the Main line in Queensland, Australia.
-It serves the Brisbane suburb of Indooroopilly.
-Immediately south of the station, the line crosses the Brisbane River via the Albert Bridge.
+Indooroopilly is a railway station operated by Queensland Rail on the Ipswich/Rosewood and Springfield lines.
+It opened in 1875 and serves the Brisbane suburb of Indooroopilly.
+It is a ground level station, featuring two island platforms with two faces each.

 History

 Indooroopilly station opened on 14 June 1875 as Witton.
 It was renamed Indooroopilly in 1879.
 The line through Indooroopilly was duplicated in June 1886.

 The station was rebuilt in 1960 as part of the quadruplication of the line.
 In July 2007, a project began to upgrade the station.
 It was completed in January 2009.

 Services

 Indooroopilly is served by Citytrain network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.